fortinet-fortisoar/solution-pack-sla-breach-notification/docs/setup.md

     -  create_announcement: if set to: **True** an announcement record will be created for each notification which can be used as a trigger for FortiSOAR system notifications (**Settings > Notifications**)
     -  channel_name: name of the MS-Teams channel where you want the notification to be sent

+- Configuration step **@Alerts SLA Notifier:** playbook
+    -  email_recipient: If you want to send all notifications to the same recipient.
+Leave empty for the notifications to be sent to the record owner
+    -  create_announcement: if set to: **True** an announcement record will be created for each notification which can be used as a trigger for FortiSOAR system notifications (**Settings > Notifications**)
+    -  channel_name: name of the MS-Teams channel where you want the notification to be sent

 - Connectors:
     - MS Exchange
     - MS Teams (for Teams notifications, remove the step from playbooks if not required)